 Doneness Temperatures vs Cooking Temperatures

-Follow this handy guide for doneness vs cooking temperatures to help you get the perfect cook:
+Follow this handy guide for steak doneness vs cooking temperatures to help you get the perfect cook:

 It’s tempting to want to cut right into your steak to check the inside and see if it’s done to your liking, but refrain from doing this until you let your meat rest for about 10 minutes.
 This rest period gives the steak time to get its juices flowing back through the meat and finish cooking to your liking.